midse/check_snmp_interface/README.md

 ## Installation

-Just download the zip file from Github.
+Just download the zip file from Github, extract the python file and put it where Icinga can execute it (make sure to set the right permissions)

 ### Requirements